stinkytroll/tech264-terraform/terraform_notes.md

 # How to install Terraform
 1. Navigate to the website.
 2. Download the version you need.
 In our case, it's Windows 386.
-3. Unzip the file and move it to your (C:) drive.
+3. Unzip the file and move it to a location of your choosing.

 4. Search for **edit the system environment variables** in your Windows search bar.
 Select it.